 She recently worked with the Woodstock Art Gallery in their Art Beat Program teaching a Grade three class at Algonquin Public School in Woodstock a drypoint printmaking technique.
 Each student created a print that will be on display at the gallery in the community room alongside some of her own work from the Red series done in the same method.
 ART BEAT exhibition runs from May 4 – June 22.

 Plans are in the works for Kristine to open a booth at Wincey Mills Market starting on May 1 where she will offer all of her wares for purchase during open hours Thursdays, Fridays and Saturdays 9am – 5pm.
-Wincey Mills offers a fantastic opportunity to chat with artists about their techniques while shopping locally at the various food and grocery vendors booths.
+Wincey Mills offers a fantastic opportunity to chat with artists (and possibly printmakers) about their techniques while shopping locally at the various food and grocery vendors booths.

 Kristine MacGregor is a member of the Brant Studio Tour and will be opening her studio to the public this fall.